rapyuta-robotics/alica/alica-supplementary/alica_ros_turtlesim/README.md

 ![base](doc/base.png)

 - L21: initialize World model.
 Since one agent has one world model, this method is class static method
-- L23~28: Setting up AlicaContext.
+- L23~25: Setting up AlicaContext.
 AlicaContext is the interface class of the ALICA engine.
-- L31~36: Starting the AlicaContext.
+- L30~32: Starting the AlicaContext.

 ### 7.2 Plans

 The ALICA plan designer generated everything plan related into the Expr folder, split into src and include.
 The Expr/src/<plan_name><plan_id>.cpp files include "evaluate" functions that control the transition between states of that plan.
 The Expr/src/constraints/<plan_name><plan_id>Constraints.cpp files include the "getConstraints" functions which provide the constraints.
-The frequency for calling these functions can be configured in the Alica.conf file under alica/etc. The IDs in the file names are generated by the ALICA plan designer.
+The frequency for calling these functions can be configured in the Alica.yaml file under alica/etc. The IDs in the file names are generated by the ALICA plan designer.

 #### Expr/src/Plans/Master<id>.cpp